 When someone searches at Google, their query might not express the informational or situational need that they have.
 It might be too broad, too ambiguous, or vague in some other manner.
-A well-formulated query instead might contain terms returing resources addressing the searcher’s intent, which might be measured by performance metrics.
-For vague queries, search results that satisfy a searcher’s need for information might not be highly ranked, and may not be presented on a first page of search results.
+A well-formulated query instead might contain terms returning resources addressing the searcher’s intent, which might be measured by performance metrics.
+For vague queries, search results that satisfy a searcher’s need for information might not be highly ranked, and may not be presented on the first page of search results.

 Well Performing Queries as Search Suggestions

 A search engine may identify well-performing queries from queries entered by users.
 This is especially true in cases where many searchers have selected results from those queries.
 These well-performing queries may be suggested to searchers when similar queries are presented to a search engine.

 Such suggestions might not work so well when there aren’t similar queries from searchers that have been performed.
 A patent recently granted to Google describes a way for the search engine to identify synthetic queries, check upon how well they perform, and if they perform well, and to use them:

 - As query suggestions in similar searches

 - To augment (add to) results for very similar searches